9 Best Green Energy Stocks to Buy Now

 - Industry: Solar

-Canadian Solar (CSIQ, $35.86) is one of Wall Street's best green energy stocks.
 CSIQ is a solar power company that provides integrated solutions including solar power products, services and systems.
-It is one of the world's largest makers of solar photovoltaic products, as well as one of the largest solar power plant developers.
+It's one of the world's largest makers of solar photovoltaic products as well as one of the largest solar power plant developers.
 Canadian Solar sells to utilities, businesses and consumers.

-The company said it has delivered more than 75 GW of solar modules to thousands of customers in over 160 countries – enough to power 17.7 million homes − with another 26 GW of solar projects and 31 GW of storage projects in the pipeline.
+Canadian Solar says it's delivered more than 125 GW of solar modules to thousands of customers in over 160 countries with another 26 GW of solar projects and 56 GWh of storage projects in the pipeline.

-Looking ahead, Canadian Solar expects total module shipments of 5.9 GW to 6.2 GW in the first quarter of 2023 and revenues to be in the range of $1.6 billion to $1.8 billion, with gross margin of 18% to 20%.
+Canadian Solar expects total module shipments of 9.0 GW to 9.5 GW in the third quarter of its fiscal 2024 and revenues to be in the range of $1.6 billion to $1.8 billion, with gross margin of 14% to 16%.

 SolarEdge Technologies